 Next add in the oregano, basil and tomato paste.

 Saute for another minute, constantly stirring.

 Next, add in your Italian sausage meat.

 Using a spoon break it up and cook until no more pink is showing.

 Once your meat is cooked pour in your tomato puree/pasta sauce.

-Then pour in your water.
+Then pour in your water or chicken stock.